MDSAP’s Process-Based Audit Approach

 For more on MDSAP’s grading system, read our blog post: Ready, Set, Score!
 Understanding the MDSAP Grading System.

 Preparing for a Process-Based Audit and the MDSAP Audit Sequence

 Your internal audit team is the key to a successful MDSAP audit.
 They must be able to conduct process-based audits to prepare the organization to meet MDSAP requirements and practice for a successful AO audit.

 Be sure to brief those with responsibility for the QMS at your organization on MDSAP, the MDSAP audit model, the audit sequence, and process-based auditing.
 The purpose of this briefing is to secure support to train your organization’s internal auditors.

 Remember that MDSAP is just one of several significant recent changes in the regulatory environment.
-Medical device manufacturers must also make the transition to ISO 13485:2016 and address the new EU MDR and IVDR medical device regulations.
-Educating your organization early will position you to plan and implement the needed changes more effectively.
+Medical device manufacturers must also address the EU MDR and IVDR medical device regulations.

 Oriel STAT A MATRIX offers a full suite of support options to ensure success with MDSAP including our Internal Auditing to MDSAP class.
 Designed for experienced auditors, participants in this training learn how to apply MDSAP’s process-based audit approach and align your current internal audit program to the MDSAP requirements.
 You will also take a detailed look at country-specific requirements for the five MDSAP participant markets.